Chemical weapons and the United Kingdom: Use in World War I

 During the First World War, in retaliation for the use of chlorine gas by Germany against British troops from April 1915 onwards, the British Army deployed chlorine themselves for the first time during the Battle of Loos on 25 September 1915.
 By the end of the war, poison-gas use had become widespread on both sides.
 By 1918, a quarter of artillery shells were filled with gas and Britain had produced around 25,400 tons of toxic chemicals.

 Britain used a range of poison gases, initially chlorine and later phosgene, diphosgene and mustard gas.
 British forces also used relatively small amounts of the irritant gases chloromethyl chloroformate, chloropicrin, bromacetone and ethyl iodoacetate.
 Gases were frequently mixed.
 For example, white star was the name given to a mixture of equal volumes of chlorine and phosgene, the chlorine helping to spread the denser but more toxic phosgene.
 Despite the rapid technical developments that occurred in the production of specialised agents, chemical weapons suffered from diminishing effectiveness as the war progressed because of the corresponding sophistication of the protective equipment and training adopted by both sides.

 Mustard gas was first used effectively in World War I by the Imperial German Army against Commonwealth soldiers in the Battle of Passchendaele near Ypres, Belgium, in 1917 and later also against the French Second Army.
 The name Yperite comes from its usage by the German army near the town of Ypres.
-The Allies did not use mustard gas until November 1917 at the Battle of Cambrai after theie armies had captured a stockpile of German mustard-gas shells.
+The Allies did not use mustard gas until November 1917 at the Battle of Cambrai after their armies had captured a stockpile of German mustard-gas shells.
 It took the British more than a year to develop their own mustard-gas agent, with production of the chemicals taking place at Avonmouth Docks.
 (The only option available to the British was the Despretz–Niemann–Guthrie process).
 This was first used in September 1918 in the course of breaking of the Hindenburg Line during the Hundred Days' Offensive.

 The use of chemical weapons during the Great War was in violation of the 1899 Hague Declaration Concerning Asphyxiating Gases and the 1907 Hague Convention on Land Warfare, which explicitly forbade the employment of "poison or poisoned weapons" in warfare.